All three persons of the Trinity equally possess the same divine attributes.

 Omnipresent.
 God exists outside of time and space, yet in the person of the Holy Spirit, he is transcendently active throughout these realms.
 He does not inhabit natural things like trees, rocks, or animals, but we are always in the presence of his personhood, handiwork, and outreach.

-Jesus generally traveled within the bounds of space and time during his earthly life, but not always.
+Jesus generally traveled within the bounds of space and time during his earthly life, though not always.
 He once walked on water, and after his resurrection, he moved instantly from place to place without restriction.

 Sovereign.
 God reigns supreme over all things.
 His plans always prevail in the end.
 God acts according to his will alone.
 He never does anything he does not will.
 He cannot be manipulated or coerced.

 Immutable.
 God cannot change his character.
 His attributes are unchangeable.
-He is the same person today as he was yesterday and will be tomorrow.
+He is the same today as he was yesterday and will be tomorrow.